aristanetworks/avd-workshops/workshops/git.md

 When setting up Git for the first time you need to configure your Identity with a name and email address.
 This is used to add your signature to commits.
 Additionally, set the default branch name to `main`.

-From the Terminal in your ATD Lab Programmability IDE running the following commands.
+From the Terminal in your ATD Lab Programmability IDE run the following commands.

 ``` bash
 # Set your username: